 Good debt though is where you’re using the cash released to buy assets.
 Assets are anything that can put money back in your pocket, so this could be investment property, shares, bonds, and for example any dental courses or training which will eventually help you to offer more or better treatments to your patients and earn more money.

 Balance TransfersMany credit companies will transfer your credit balances at 0 per cent for 12-18 months just to attract you as a customer and hope to make money off you at the end of the period or by selling you related products.

-Currently 160 credit cards offer the chance to transfer balances but watch out they charge fees to switch ranging from 1.7 per cent to 3 per cent and the fees keep increasing as more customers get switched on to the deals available.
+There are typically hundreds of credit cards that offer the chance to transfer balances but watch out.
+They charge fees to switch, ranging from 1.7 per cent to 3 per cent and the fees keep increasing as more customers get switched on to the deals available.

 If credit card companies will lend you money at 0 per cent, you can save it and earn interest on it, reduce the costs of financing practice equipment, or even use it to reduce your mortgage.
 Assuming a credit balance of £10,000, transfer fees of 2.5% and an interest rate of 6% you’d be saving £350 a year simply by having the debt on a 0% card.
-We’ve actually got a client doing this with a £60,000 mortgage on a £350,000 property – and he’s paying no interest!
-Takes a bit more work but for a £2,000 a year saving it’s worth a couple of phone calls a year.
+We actually had a client once that was doing this with a £60,000 mortgage on a £350,000 property – and he was paying no interest!
+Takes a bit more work but for a £2,000 a year saving some might consider this worth a couple of phone calls a year.

 Payment AllocationIf you plan to spend on a card after transferring a balance to it, be aware of the order of payments – the sequence in which different parts of your balance are paid.
 Most credit card providers use your payments to clear the cheapest debts first, allowing interest to continue accruing on more expensive borrowing such as cash advances.
 Nationwide however is one of the few providers to allow the most expensive debt to be paid off first.